dutchLuck/checktime/README.md

 This timestamp request expects to trigger an ICMP timestamp reply from the remote device.
 The expected reply contains the number of milliseconds since midnight on the remote device at the time the request arrived.
-Consequently if the remote device happens to be more than 24 hours different, any program using ICMP timestamp, including checktime.py, cannot detect this, so the answer given will by mod 24 hours.
+Consequently if the remote device happens to be more than 24 hours different, any program using ICMP timestamp, including checktime.py, cannot detect this, so the answer given will be mod 24 hours.
 Initially checktime.py pings (IPv4 ICMP Echo Request) the specified computer or network device and then waits for an ICMP Echo Reply.
 If it does not receive an echo reply within 2 seconds it prints a "failed" message.
 No message is printed on success, unless --verbose option is used when the program is run.
 After